lpapailiou/neuralnetwork/README.md

     # available values: gelu|identity|relu|leaky_relu|sigmoid|sigmoid_accurate|silu|silu_accurate|softplus|tanh.
     rectifier=sigmoid

-    # the descent of the learning rate between iterations.
+    # the optimizer of the learning rate between iterations.
     # available values: none|sgd
-    learning_rate_descent=sgd
+    learning_rate_optimizer=sgd

     # the learning rate decay as momentum.
-    # if learning_rate_descent is set to 'none', this value will have no effect.
+    # if learning_rate_optimizer is set to 'none', this value will have no effect.
     # must have a value between 0.0 and 1.0.
     learning_decay_momentum=0.01